Updated: Oct 10, 2022

 by Andrew Ritch

-For many building owners and property managers these days, there is a strong and growing interest in switching to cleaner energy sources.
-However, as many soon discover as they start to look into sustainability, going green can be complex.
+For many building owners and property managers these days, there is a strong and growing interest in cleaner, energy efficient buildings.
+However, as many soon discover when beginning to investigate specific clean energy solutions, going green can be complex.

 How do you know where to start?
 Is converting to solar energy a good move?

-What if you still have a lot of incandescent lights?
-Is it worth switching to LED first?
+What if my building still has a lot of incandescent lights?
+Is it worth switching to LED lighting?

 Should I be adding green space to my roof to help cut down on CO2?

-And how about financing the various projects and knowing what types of tax incentives and rebates are available or if you even qualify for them?
+And how about financing the various projects and understanding what types of tax incentives and rebates are available or if you even qualify for them?

-These are all very good questions and important to answer before you commit too far to your green efforts.
-The reality is not having a well designed game plan on how to convert to clean energy can negatively impact your efforts and even result in failure in some cases.
+These are all very good questions and important to answer before you begin your journey towards greater building efficiency.
+The reality here is that failing to have a well designed game plan on how to implement clean energy solutions can have a negative impact on your efforts.

 What’s that, you ask?
-Well, it’s exactly what you suspect it may be: a comprehensive strategy to evaluate a variety of potential upgrades that would reduce energy consumption and, if desired, enable a building to produce its own renewable energy.
+Well, it’s exactly what you suspect: a comprehensive strategy to evaluate a variety of potential clean energy investments that would reduce energy consumption and, if desired, enable a building to produce its own renewable energy.
 It can also be paired with innovative financing solutions to help pay for the various initiatives.

 A Data Driven Process

-A Clean Energy Roadmap (CER) analysis includes a list of tangible Energy Conservation Measures (ECM’s) that are accompanied by data analysis to support the decision making process.
-The list of potential clean energy upgrades is rank-ordered according to overall economic value.
-Or said differently, those projects with the most favorable economics are prioritized over those with, for example, longer cost payback periods.
+A Clean Energy Roadmap (CER) analysis includes a list of tangible energy conservation measures (ECM’s), validated by data analysis, to support the decision making process.
+The list of potential clean energy solutions is rank-ordered according to overall economic value so that those projects with the most favorable economics are prioritized over those with, for example, longer cost payback periods.

 The process itself involves a multi-step approach, as follows: